mithunkk/jquery-plugins/docs/json.md

 be used as the "bin" hash.

 If you have a "bin" hash already, then this has no effect.

-### directories.man

-A folder that is full of man pages.
-Sugar to generate a "man" array by walking the folder.

 ### directories.doc